 These consolidated financial statements have been prepared using consistent accounting policies and methods used in the preparation of the Company's annual audited consolidated financial statements.
+Certain comparative information has been reclassified to conform to the current period's presentation.

-These consolidated financial statements were authorized for issue by the Board of Directors effective August 12, 2020.
+These consolidated financial statements were authorized for issue by the Board of Directors effective November 10, 2020.